frageno/LittleGym/README.md

 # LittleGym
 My own project which presents gym/fitness company.
 This real project consist of 8 parts (Navbar,Banner,Mission,Plans,Customers,Pricing.Contact,Footer).
 I created this project in Photoshop independently .
-All images which I used come from Freepik.
+All images which I used come from <b> http://www.freepik.com </b>

 This is full-view of this site >>>